 “I think what we should acclimatise ourselves with is the law.
 What does the law say.
 The law prohibits people with criminal records of more than 12 months an option of a fine and all that.
 The law will take its place and the ANC will respect the constitution and the Electoral Act.
 We are sticking within the Electoral Act, ” he said.

 The Mail & Guardian on Friday reported that the ANC was set to discuss giving its integrity commission teeth in order to see individuals who could taint the image of the party removed from the list.
 However, the IEC has said that parties are not permitted to change their lists after its submission.

 The ANC has come under fire from even its own stalwarts and senior former leaders for packing its lists with individuals implicated in allegations of corruption, state capture and bribery.
 This includes Malusi Gigaba, Nomvula Mokonyane and Mosebenzi Zwane.

-The special national executive committee meeting sits for one day and the outcomes will be announced later this week.
+The special NEC meeting sits for one day and the outcomes will be announced later this week.